Coarse-median preserving automorphisms: Ultralimits and coarse-median preserving automorphisms.

-We deduce this from part~(3) of Remark~\ref{tree factors vs X} showing that, for every $v\in\G$, every $x\in\T_{\om}^v$ and every $g\in G$, we have $g^2x=x$ if and only if $gx=x$.
-If $\rho_n(g)$ is loxodromic in $\T_n^v$ for $\om$--all $n$, this follows from part~(1) of the current remark.
-If instead $\rho_n(g)$ is elliptic in $\T_n^v$ for $\om$--all $n$, then it follows from the observation that edge-stabilisers of $\T_n^v$ are closed under taking roots (since they are hyperplane-stabilisers of $\X_n$).
+Now, we will deduce that the action $G\acts M$ has no wall inversions from Remark~\ref{tree factors vs X}(3).
+We need to show that, for every $v\in\G$, every $x\in\T_{\om}^v$ and every $g\in G$, we have $g^2x=x$ if and only if $gx=x$.
+If $\rho_n(g)$ is loxodromic in $\T_n^v$ for $\om$--all $n$, this follows from the Claim.
+If instead $\rho_n(g)$ is elliptic in $\T_n^v$ for $\om$--all $n$, then it follows from the observation that edge-stabilisers for the action $G\acts\T_n^v$ are closed under taking roots in $G$ (since they are hyperplane-stabilisers for $G\acts\X_n$). \end{proof}

-\item As a consequence of part~(2), each element $g\in G$ is elliptic (resp.\ loxodromic) in $M$ if and only if it is in $\X_{\om}$.
-Indeed, part~(3) of Remark~\ref{from 10b rmk} shows that $\mc{H}_1(g,M)=\emptyset$ if and only if $\mc{H}_1(g,\X_{\om})=\emptyset$, and, since there are no inversions, we can apply part~(2) of Theorem~\ref{all from 10b}. \end{enumerate} \end{rmk}